gavinmischler/schizophrenia-eeg/README.md

 ## Summary

-This project consists of notebooks to perform exploratory analysis on the Schizophrenia dataset described in the following paper and available from [Kaggle](https://www.kaggle.com/broach/button-tone-sz).
+This project consists of notebooks to perform exploratory analysis on the Schizophrenia dataset described in (1) and available from [Kaggle](https://www.kaggle.com/broach/button-tone-sz).

 The experiments here use Multiview ICA (2) in the [mvlearn](https://mvlearn.neurodata.io/) (3) package.